johnstrand/squawk-react/README.md

 # squawk-react
 A simple support library to insert message passing capabilities into React components.

+The example folder contains a simple todo-app, demonstrating the capabilities of the component.

 Use it as such:
 ```typescript
 import 'squawk-react';